 The Company maintains a low risk, high quality portfolio with exposure concentrated in bonds and cash.
-Credit risk exposure is mitigated by the high quality nature of the portfolio with 99% investment grade and 40% rated AA or above and less than 1% in sub investment grade.
+Credit risk exposure is mitigated by the high-quality nature of the portfolio with 99% investment grade and 31% rated AA or above and less than 1% in sub investment grade at 31 December 2018.
 Counterparty concentration risk is limited through limits placed on single counterparties reflecting a number of criteria including the counterparties' credit rating, industry and geography.

-The Company ensures that it maintains sufficient liquidity for its needs by retaining at least a minimum exposure to highly liquid assets such as cash, bonds rated AAA and government and government quaranteed bonds.
+The Company ensures that it maintains sufficient liquidity for its needs by retaining at least a minimum exposure to highly liquid assets such as cash, bonds rated AAA and government and government guaranteed bonds.